jenkinsci/scm-sqs-plugin/README.md

 ###Create an SQS queue on AWS

+**Note:** The SQS queue must be created in the same region as your CodeCommit repository.
+At the time of writing CodeCommit is only available in the **US East (N. Virginia)** region.
+This means the SQS queue must also be created in the US East region.

 1. Go to `Services > Application Services > SQS`

 2. **Create** a **new queue**